-Cash flow for in-lieu of property tax were conservatively estimated based on other CA district disbursement schedules since the Morgan Hill District schedules were not found.
+Cash flow for in-lieu of property tax were conservatively estimated based on other CA district disbursement schedules since the Mt.
+Pleasant District schedules were not found.
 The latest Governor budget through the May Revision has the priority of fully eliminating K-12 deferrals.
-The Voices Morgan Hill budget is conservative and continues to have a deferral for the June state payments for state aid and in-lieu.
-Additionally to simplify cash flow Voices Morgan Hill has not included advanced apportionment for grade level expansion.
+The Voices Mt.
+Pleasant budget is conservative and continues to have a deferral for the June state payments for state aid and in-lieu.

-Timing of expenditures considered front-loading all instructional materials, equipment and supplies necessary to accommodate enrollment growth to July and August of the year of operations.
+Timing of expenditures considered front-loading all instructional materials, equipment and supplies necessary to accommodate enrollment growth to July, August, and September of the year of operations.
 CMO fee will be paid a month after the quarter end, based on the state charter revenue for the quarter.
 General Insurance & Worker's Comp will be paid as a 25% deposit upfront and monthly payments through April.
 The remaining of expenditures are allocated on a twelve or ten month basis depending on the expense, with accrual made for expenditures paid on a lag such as food service.